 This is not about attacking the positive aspects of religion- they are myriad and should be cherished - but rather about drawing a line and saying no. No to this ignorance that, at its base, reinforces the notion that you can not be gay and be a Christian, which is a fundamental lie, and perhaps in this case this "cleansing" didn't damage the young man in question, but no doubt it will damage others if this practice is allowed to continue, and perhaps it may even cost them their lives.

-I urge you to put an end to such terrible and degrading treatment of LGBT Americans.
+Urge your elected officials to put an end to such terrible and degrading treatment of LGBT Americans.